Sprinkle Sugar Cookies

 Christmas Sprinkle Sugar Cookies

 - 3 cups all-purpose flour

-- Preheat oven to 375 degrees F, and prepare two baking sheets by lining with parchment paper or silicone baking mats.
+- Preheat oven to 375 degrees F. Prepare two baking sheets by lining with parchment paper or silicone baking mats.
 Pour sprinkles out into a small, shallow bowl.